sophie-aubert/floodit/ARCHIDEP.md

-:warning: Since you will need to commit and push changes later, **do not** use the `https://github.com/MediaComem/floodit.git` URL to clone the repository as suggested in the README. **Use your own fork's HTTPS clone URL**.
+:warning: Since you will need to commit and push changes later, **do not** use the `https://github.com/MediaComem/floodit.git` URL to clone the repository as suggested in the README.
+That repository belongs to the school. **Use your own fork's HTTPS clone URL**.

-> - :gem: When you reach the step where you need to "Configure the application",
+> :gem: When you reach the step where you need to "Configure the application",
 > you will see that the Flood It application has two configuration mechanisms:
 > environment variables or a local configuration file.
-You can use either one
+You can use either one of
->   of them.
+> them.
 It does not matter which you choose.
 Both are equally valid way of
 > configuring the application.
 >
 > If you choose to use environment variables, you will need to provide these
 > environment variables through Systemd later, as you have done with the PHP
 > todolist.
 The `export` sample commands provided in the README are only
 > examples and will only set the variables in the shell and SSH session where
 > you run them.

 ### :books: What sorcery is this?